dorianprill/d2redox/readme.md

 ### Windows

-You will need to install npcap and additionally download the WinPcap Developers Pack as per the [libpnet](https://github.com/libpnet/libpnet) build instructions for Windows.
+You will need to install `ncap` or the `WinPcap Developers Pack` as per the [libpnet](https://github.com/libpnet/libpnet) build instructions for Windows (I tested the latter).
 Then point your user environment variable `LIB` (create if nonexistent) to the folder where to find Packet.lib i.e. `WpdPack/Lib/x64/` from the WinPcap Developers Pack you just downloaded.
 Then `cargo build --release`
-This should get the project building but the executable crashes while querying the available network interfaces on my machine (maybe need to adapt code for windows).
+This will get the project building.
+Currently, in order to find the internet-connected network interface, it is necessary to disable disconnected-but-enabled interfaces (such as virtual adaperts for VPN).

 ## How to Run